Sonya-J00/Chronic_Kidney_Disease/README.md

 - What factors separate patients with diabetes and/ or hypertension who have CKD from those who don't i.e. what factors might be protective against CKD?

 ### Hypotheses
 - Diabetes and hypertension are 2 of the biggest known risk factors for CKD.
 These conditions are thought to result from 'Metabolic Syndrome', which is characterised by abdominal obesity, hypertriglyceridemia, reduced High-Density Lipoprotein (HDL) cholesterol, and hyperglycemia.
 - **I therefore predict that these markers of Metabolic Syndrome are also risk factors for CKD.**
-    - Validation will be by
+    - Validation will be by using individual scatter plots grouped by CKD patient or control.
 - **Following on from the above, I predict that physical exercise is protective against CKD.**
-    - Validation will be by
-- **I also predict that patients with Metabolic Syndrome whose biomarkers are within normal range due to medication as less likely to have CKD.**
-    - Validation will be by
+    - Validation will be by KDE plot grouped by CKD patient or control.
 - **Lastly, I predict that medical checkup frequency, medical adherence and health literacy are protective against CKD.**
+    - Validation will be by KDE plot grouped by CKD patient or control.

+After basic analysis, it was found that patients with a family history of kidney diesase appear overrepresented in CKD cases, suggesting a genetic component.
+- **I therefore predict that CKD patients with a family history of kidney disease will be younger than CKD patients without family history.**
-    - Validation will be by
+    - Validation will be by box plots using Plotly.

 ## Project Plan
 1. Data aquisition and ETL; Pandas, Feature Engine
 2. Data exploration: simple analysis and visualisation; Matplotlib
 3. Data analysis and visulaisation to answer hypotheses; Seaborn, Plotly

-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+* A new csv file will be created at the end of ETL and read into the new notebook for more visualisations
+* I used stacked bar plots for categorical data because it is easy to see proportions
+* I used KDE plots to visualise the distribution of continuous numerical data as it is again, easy to compare groups
+* I used scatter plots to look for correlations in the continuous numeric variables
+* I used box plots to compare grouped numeric data

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations